 This paper proposes a distributed weighted-MDS method specially suited for node localization in a wireless sensor network.
-First, the method reflects the distributed nature of the problem, incorporating network communication constraints in its ACM Journal Name, Vol. V, No. N, June 2004.
+First, the method reflects the distributed nature of the problem, incorporating network communication constraints in its design.

-design.
 In this way, the need to transmit all range measurements to a central unit is eliminated, resulting in energy savings for a dense sensor network.
 Second, the inhomogeneous character of range measurements in a wireless network is accounted for by introducing weights that adaptively emphasize measurements believed to be more accurate.
-We stress that the dwMDS algorithm is nonparametric in its nature, i.e., it does not depend on any particular channel or range measurement models.
-This makes it applicable to a broad range of distance measurements, e.g., RSS, TOA, proximity, without the need to tweak any parameters.
+We stress that the dwMDS algorithm is nonparametric in its nature, i.e., it does not depend on any particular channel or range measurements, e.g., RSS, TOA, proximity, without the need to tweak any parameters.
 We have shown via simulation that the algorithm has excellent bias and variance performance compared to the CRB, and that its performance in a real-world sensor network is similar to the centralized MLE algorithm.

 We remark that the dwMDS algorithm can be applied more generally to dimensionality reduction problems across a network of processors, such as internet monitoring or distributed sensor data compression.
-To make it more general, other distance metrics can be used, such as $L_p$ ( $1 \le p \le 2$ ) metrics.
+To make it more general, other distance metrics can be used, such as L_p $(1 \le p \le 2)$ metrics.
 In this case, a majorization technique can still be used which guarantees a non-increasing cost function.
 For other general distances (without any convex structure), gradient descent techniques can be used.
 In particular, incremental gradient methods fit well the framework considered in this paper and might provide faster convergence rates at the cost of losing the monotonicity of the cost function.
+Other developments that can improve the algorithm's performance include extending the formulation to include non range measurements like AOA, or adding new terms to the cost function that model the correlations between range measurements.